ukrainger/vpnrunner/README.md

  - db1000n - default
  - distress
+ - mhddos - Python prerequisites must be installed, otherwise it will not run

 The executable will be downloaded/installed automatically if not existing.
 The executable does not start (or terminates) if no VPN connection is established.
 VPN connection is permanently monitored.